Bryce Brothers

-Bryce Brothers, also known as Bryce Brothers Company and Bryce Brothers Company Inc., was a glass manufacturing company originating in 1850 at Birmingham, Allegheny County, Pennsylvania that changed names and partnerships until being purchased by the Bryce family when it was moved to Mount Pleasant, Pennsylvania, where they continued to produced blown crystal glassware until 1965.
+Bryce Brothers, also known as Bryce Brothers Company and Bryce Brothers Company Inc., was a glass manufacturing company originating in 1850 at Birmingham, Allegheny County, Pennsylvania that changed names and partnerships until being purchased by the Bryce family when it was moved to Mount Pleasant, Pennsylvania, where they continued to produce blown crystal glassware until 1965.

 Origins

 James Bryce had been working in the glass industry since he was ten years old when his father, who was dying of lead poisoning as a result of his own work with glass, asked his employer, Mr. Bakewell, owner of the Bakewell Glass factory in Pittsburgh, Pennsylvania to apprentice his son, James with his company, Bakewell, Page and Bakewell.
 After working his way up to become one of several glassblowers, he would then spend 18 years as a journeyman.
 A panic in 1837 caused the glassworks to shut down and it would not be until 1845 until James Bryce would return to glass making.

+THE INSET PHOTO IS INCORRECTLY IDENTIFIED.
+The glasses in the photo are: Bryce, Pattern Code BRY670DO.
+Description: Stem #670, Diamond Optic Bowl.
+Pattern: 670 (Diamond Optic) by Bryce. [source: REPLACEMENTS, LTD. WEB PAGE; Home / Crystal / Bryce / 670 (Diamond Optic).]